FAQ: Frequently Asked Questions

 Do I need to have a funeral or a memorial service?

 This is a question for you and your family.
 A funeral service occurs with the body present and a memorial service occurs after the body has been aquamated, cremated, or buried.
 These are family decisions that are often influenced by religious beliefs, traditions, someone’s last wishes, as well as the loved ones who have cared for the deceased.
-We are here to answer any questions you have and connect you to the right resources for you and your family.
+We are here to answer any questions you have and help you plan a viewing, memorial, or funeral service, at Endswell or at another meaningful location.

 Does Endswell perform funerals?

-If we choose Aquamation, can our family still have a viewing?
+If we choose Aquamation or cremation, can our family still have a viewing?

 Of course!
-Many families choose to have a visitation for family and friends prior to the aquamation process.
-There are funeral professionals who can perform a visitation service with or without traditional embalming.
-Contact us to coordinate with a funeral home in your area.
-Additionally, the family may view the body in person at Endswell.
-While we do not provide funeral services at our location in Hillsborough, we do offer a final viewing before the aquamation process.
+Many families choose to have a visitation for family and friends prior to the cremation or aquamation process.
+Endswell can provide a viewing or funeral service with or without traditional embalming.
+Contact us anytime to discuss these options with our team.

-Can our family still have a memorial service after Aquamation?
+Can our family still have a memorial service after Aquamation or cremation?

 Absolutely.
 Many families choose to have a memorial service or celebration of life to honor the life of their loved one and gather with friends and family.
-This can occur before or after the aquamation process.
+This can occur before or after the aquamation or cremation process.
+And, we can host the memorial service at Endswell or we can assist at an off-site location.

 Making End-of-Life-Plans